hoop33/cotb_wasm/webassembly.md

 ## What Is WebAssembly?

-> WebAssembly ... is a binary instruction format for a stack-based virtual machine.
+> "WebAssembly ... is a binary instruction format for a stack-based virtual machine."

 https://webassembly.org